-Gold is often considered an important asset in a well-diversified portfolio of households.
+Gold is often considered as an important asset in a well-diversified portfolio of households.
 Lawrence (2003) finds that gold is less risky compared to stocks, bonds, and equities.
-Several studies have documented the role of gold as a safe haven during financial crises (Baur & McDermott, 2010; Bredin, Conlon, & Potì, 2015), stock market crashes (Ming, Zhang, Liu, & Yang, 2020), and the COVID-19 crisis (Akhtaruzzaman, Boubaker, Lucey, & Sensoy, 2021).
+Several studies have documented the role of gold as a safe haven during financial crises (Baur & McDermott, 2010; Bredin, Conlon, & Potì, 2015), stock market crashes (Baur & Lucey, 2010; Ming, Zhang, Liu, & Yang, 2020), and the COVID-19 crisis (Akhtaruzzaman, Boubaker, Lucey, & Sensoy, 2021).
 Households tend to reallocate their resources in response to unanticipated shocks to their income (Basten, Fagereng, & Telle, 2016; Betermier, Jansson, Parlour, & Walden, 2012; Knüpfer, Rantapuska, & Sarvimäki, 2017).
 Health shocks are among the most commonly reported types of shocks that affect households, along with natural disasters and loss of assets (Heltberg, Oviedo, & Talukdar, 2015).
-In this study, we examine whether an exogenous shock such as the COVID-19 pandemic affects the allocation of household savings to gold in India.
+In this study, we examine whether an exogenous shock, specifically the COVID-19 pandemic, affects the allocation of household savings to gold in India.

 The COVID-19 pandemic and the stringent measures to contain the disease disrupted the Indian economy besides taking an enormous toll on human lives (Beyer, Franco-Bedoya, & Galdo, 2021).
-The disruptions to normal economic activities resulted in large income drops of approximately 35% for salaried workers, and 75% for daily wage earners (Gupta, Malani, & Woda, 2021).
+As a result, the economy witnessed large declines in income of about 35% for salaried workers and 75% for daily wage earners during the pandemic (Gupta, Malani, & Woda, 2021).
 Paul, Patnaik, Murari, Sahu, and Muralidharan (2021) estimated the total loss incurred by households during the series of lockdowns at around 2.75% of the total gross domestic product of India.
-The economic shock and heightened uncertainty during the pandemic altered the consumption and savings behavior of households.
-For instance, the preference towards savings in equity investments diminished and the preference for relatively secure investment options increased (Gurbaxani & Gupte, 2021; Mushir & Suryavanshi, 2021).
+Besides the economic shock, heightened uncertainty during the pandemic altered the consumption and saving behavior of households.
+For instance, households' preference towards savings in equity investments diminished and relatively secure investment options were preferred (Gurbaxani & Gupte, 2021; Mushir & Suryavanshi, 2021).

-Gold has traditionally been considered a safe asset and store of value in India-the second largest emerging market economy (after China).
-It also plays a special cultural and socio-economic role in Indian households (Bhalotra, Chakravarty, & Gulesci, 2020; Menon, 2020; Mukherjee, Mukherjee, & Das, 2017).
-The consumption of gold in India doubled over the past two decades (Liu, 2016).
+Gold has traditionally been considered as a safe asset and store of value in India, the second largest emerging market economy (after China).
+It also plays a special cultural and socio-economic role for Indian households (Bhalotra, Chakravarty, & Gulesci, 2020; Menon, 2020; Mukherjee, Mukherjee, & Das, 2017).
+The consumption of gold in India has doubled over the past two decades (Liu, 2016).
 Currently, India is the second-largest consumer of gold (in the form of jewellery) in the world (WGC, 2023).
 Ramadorai (2017) documents that the average Indian household invests a significant share of its wealth in gold, which is about 11% of its overall holdings.

-In this study, we use a nationally representative household survey conducted during the 2020-21 financial year to examine how the portfolio allocation of household savings across three main assets-gold, financial assets, and other assets-was affected by the geographical variation in the intensity of the COVID-19 pandemic across Indian districts.
-The impact of the pandemic varied across the different districts in India depending on several factors, such as their prior health infrastructure and the broader level of development.
-We capture the variation in the intensity of the crisis using two main indicators: COVID-19 cases per 1,000 population and satellite-based night-time light intensity.
+In this study, we use an extensive household survey conducted during the 2020-21 financial year to examine how the portfolio allocation of household savings across three main assets-gold, financial assets, and other assets (primarily cash)-was affected by the geographical variation in the intensity of the COVID-19 pandemic across Indian districts.

+The impact of the pandemic varied across different districts in India depending on several factors, such as their health infrastructure prior to the pandemic and the broader level of development.
+We capture the variation in the intensity of the crisis using two main indicators: COVID-19 cases per 1,000 population and satellite-based night-time lights intensity.
 We also examine portfolio allocation in terms of heterogeneity in financial access, the type of health infrastructure, and also prior gold holdings across districts.
-Additionally, we construct a panel of overlapping households from a representative survey conducted in the pre-COVID-19 period (2015-16) and the COVID-19 period survey to account for unobserved household-specific characteristics that may affect the portfolio allocation.
+Additionally, we construct a panel of common households from representative surveys conducted in the pre-COVID-19 period (2015-16) and in the COVID-19 period to account for unobserved household-specific characteristics that may affect the portfolio allocation.